SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 # Getting started with Spine in Java

 <p class="lead">This guide will walk you through a minimal client-server application in Java
-which handles one command to greet the current computer user.
+which handles one command to print some text on behalf of the current computer user.
 The document goes through already written code which is quite simple.
 So, it won't take long.
 </p>

 ## What we'll do